wartman/hop/readme.md

 ## Features

-Rabbit consists of three core components:
+Hop consists of three core components:

 * The service container and dependency injection framework
 * A predictable state container (or "store") and a framework to update it